- Home

 What are the causes?

-Secondary bone cancer is always caused by cancer cells spreading to the bone from a primary cancer.
-It is not fully understood why some people develop secondary bone cancer and others don’t.
+Secondary bone cancer is always caused by cancer cells that have spread to the bone from a primary cancer elsewhere in the body.
+It isn’t fully understood why some people develop secondary bone cancer and others don’t.

 More resources